DataDog/documentation/content/en/tracing/other_telemetry/connect_logs_and_traces/php.md

 #### Append the trace correlation identifiers to your message {#append-the-trace-correlation-identifiers-to-your-message}

 You can append the trace correlation identifiers to your message by using the `DD_TRACE_APPEND_TRACE_IDS_TO_LOGS` environment variable.
-The PHP tracer will append the available trace correlation identifiers at the end of your message enclosed in brackets, **hence modifying the original message**.
+The PHP tracer appends the available trace correlation identifiers at the end of your message enclosed in brackets, **hence modifying the original message**.

 For example, if you are using the [Monolog][4] library in a Laravel application as follows: